Zeucor/Zeungine/README.md

 <img src="/images/zeungine-logo.png" alt="Zeungine Logo" width="400" height="400">

-A library that simplifies Game abstraction written in C++
+A library that simplifies Game abstraction written in C++, runs on Windows 10/11 and Linux (X11)

 Comes with some modules, A `Fenster` module for 2D graphics drawing, and a `GL` module for 3D rendering